Relative Optimality Conditions and Algorithms for Treespace Fr\'{e}chet Means: Background

 The value of the Fr\'{e}chet function at $X$ depends on the geodesics from $X$ to each of the data trees.
-The goal in this section is to describe how treespace can be subdivided into regions where the combinatorial form of geodesics from $X$ to the data trees are all fixed.
-Descriptions of such regions will be used in analyzing the differential properties of the Fr\'{e}chet function.

-Analysis of the Fr\'{e}chet function starts at the level of a geodesic from a \emph{variable tree} $X$ to a fixed \emph{source tree} $T$.
-Given a source tree $T$, a vistal cell is a region of treespace, $\V$, where a fixed support is valid for the geodesic from any tree $X$ in $\V$ to $T$.
-The description of geodesics in Section \ref{sec:Geodesics} is now built upon further to study how the combinatorics of geodesic supports for $\Gamma(X,T)$ can vary as $X$ varies.
+Treespace can be subdivided into regions where the combinatorial form of geodesics from $X$ to the data trees are all fixed.
+Given a source tree $T$, a vistal facet is a region of treespace, $\V$, where a fixed support is valid for the geodesic from any tree $X$ in $\V$ to $T$. \begin{defn} \cite[Def.

-\begin{defn} \cite[Def.
 3.3]{Miller2015} Let $T$ be a tree in $\T_r$.
 Let $\Or$ be a maximal orthant containing $T$.
-The \emph{previstal facet}, ${\cal V}(T,\Or ; \A, \B)$, is the set of variable trees, $X$ $\in \Or$, for which the geodesic joining $X$ to $T$ has support $(\A,\B)$ satisfying $(P2)$ and $(P3)$ with strict inequalities. \end{defn}
+The \emph{previstal facet}, ${\cal V}(T,\Or ; \A, \B)$, is the set of variable trees, $X$ $\in \Or$, for which the geodesic joining $X$ to $T$ has support $(\A,\B)$ satisfying $(P2)$ and $(P3)$ with strict inequalities. \end{defn} A pre-multi-vistal facet is an intersection of previstal facets of $T^1,\ldots,T^n$.
+Pre-multi-vistal facets are regions where the Fr\'{e}chet function can be represented with a fixed algebraic form.
+Analysis of the differential properties of the Fr\'{e}chet function at points on shared faces of pre-multi-vistal facets is important for Thm. \ref{thm:DirDerDecomposition}.
+For deeper analysis of the geometry and combinatorics of vistal facets see \cite{Miller2015}.